 In the U.S., no uniform policy of coverage and reimbursement for products exists among third-party payors.
 Third-party payors decide which drugs they will pay for and establish reimbursement levels.
 Third-party payors often rely upon Medicare coverage policy and payment limitations in setting their own coverage and reimbursement policies.
 However, decisions regarding the extent of coverage and amount of reimbursement to be provided for any product candidate that we develop through approval will be made on a plan-by-plan basis.
 One payor's determination to provide coverage for a product does not assure that other payors will also provide coverage and adequate reimbursement for the product.
 Additionally, a third-party payor's decision to provide coverage for a drug does not imply that an adequate reimbursement rate will be approved.
 Each plan determines whether or not it will provide coverage for a drug, what amount it will pay the manufacturer for the drug, on what tier of its formulary the drug will be placed and whether to require step therapy.
 The position of a drug on a formulary generally determines the co-payment that a patient will need to make to obtain the drug and can strongly influence the adoption of a drug by patients and physicians.
 Patients who are prescribed treatments for their conditions and providers prescribing such services generally rely on third-party payors to reimburse all or part of the associated healthcare costs.
-Patients are unlikely to use our products unless coverage is provided and reimbursement is adequate to cover a significant portion of the cost of our products.
-Further, from time to time, typically on an annual basis, payment rates are updated and revised by third-party payors.
+Patients are unlikely to use our products unless coverage is provided and revised by third-party payors.
 Such updates could impact the demand for our products, to the extent that patients who are prescribed our products, if approved, are not separately reimbursed for the cost of the product.